 Age condition (and no

-expiration time metadata.
-An object's expiration time indicates the time at
+tagged with expiration time metadata.
+An object's expiration time indicates the

-which the object becomes (or became) eligible for deletion by Object Lifecycle
+time at which the object becomes (or became) eligible for deletion by

-Management.
-The expiration time may change as the bucket's lifecycle
+Object Lifecycle Management.
+The expiration time might change as the bucket's

 Note that the absence of expiration time metadata does not necessarily mean